microsoft/sqlworkshops/SQLGroundToCloud/README.md

 - Solution Architects and Developers, to understand how to put together an end to end solution.
 - Data Professionals and DevOps teams, to implement and operate SQL Server systems on premises and in the cloud.
-- Solution Architects and Developers, to understand how to put together an end-to-end solution.
 - Data Scientists, to understand the environment used to analyze and solve specific predictive problems.

 <p style="border-bottom: 1px solid lightgrey;"></p>